acodili-jg/d3-network-graph/README.md

 git clone https://github.com/acodili-jg/d3-network-graph.git
 ```

+Dependencies are included in the repository.

-This repository needs to be locally hosted for some scripts to work.
-See:
+Running will require locally hosting this repository as some scripts won't work.
+Refer to the link below to set-up a local testing server:

 <https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server>